 At the inaugural book club on June 8th, 2022, 15 Committee members met in person to discuss Uncomfortable Conversations with a Black Man, by Emmanuel Acho.
 Former Faculty Diversity and Inclusion Co-Leader Anne Buckley, MD, PhD, suggested the book and helped lead the conversation.
 Participants enjoyed sharing about their backgrounds, and had an open, honest conversation centered on the book.
 Avani Pendse, MD, PhD, and Wen-Chi Foo, MD, hosted the event on behalf of the Committee, and Senior Business Manager, Pamela Harris, Staff Committee Co-Leader (along with Staff Director Kelly Macklin), arranged for refreshments.

 On Oct.
 25th, 2022, it met for second time to discuss reactions, discoveries and questions about the various topics covered in Blindspot: Hidden Biases of Good People, by Anthony Greenwald and Mahzarin Banaji.
 The third book club meeting was held on May 31st, 2023, to discuss Melinda Gates' book, Moment of Lift: How Empowering Women Changes the World.
 On Oct.
-5th, 2023, the book club met for a fourth time to discuss Interior Chinatown, by Charles Yu.
+5th, 2023, the book club met to discuss Interior Chinatown, by Charles Yu.
+On May 13th, 2024, it met for a fifth time to talk about The Night Watchman, by Louise Erdrich.
 The Committee also offers ad-hoc gatherings in between these biannual events to continue conversations about the books discussed, for those who want to continue the conversation.

 Diversify in Path podcast episode 18, featuring Pathology Professor Andrea Deyrup, MD, PhD